TeamMGE/GenomeBioinformaticsCourse/_episodes/50-COOII.md

 NB for option 1 and 3 there is a danger because in python notebooks your global variables exist in all cells.
 As a consequence the dictionaries you have used to make bbh_orthologs from human and mouse will also exist/still be filled when doing zebrafish.
 As a solution: either clear the variables (e.g. restart the kernel), or rename the variables, or perhaps best: use a function.

+Inspect the distributions.
-How do the two distributions compare?
+> ## Exercise:  How do the two distributions compare?
 What is the sequence identity of the most diverged orthologs between human and zebrafish, and what is the highest sequence identity between human and zebrafish?
 Why are there such large differences between these proteins?
+>> ## solution
+>>
+>> The distributions are very different, the zebrafish-human orthologs have a much lower average, and a much wider distribution
+>>
+>> The sequence identity of the most diverged orthologs between human and zebrafish is 20%
+>>
+>> The highest sequence identity between human and zebrafish is 100%
+>>
+>> Why there are such large differences amongst the orthologs, is something we will discuss in somoe more depth tomorrow.
+But very shortly we cannot yet fully explain/model the varying divergence rates between proteins know.
+"Apparently" purifying selection keeps a few proteins perfectly conserved; While the others to lesser or bigger extend are either allowed to diverge neutrally OR maybe some of them are adaptively selected to diverge
+>>{: .solution}
+{: .challenge}

 <b>Optional</b>: can you also plot them in the same graph?